Hands icon

 6. Ask for help

 There is plenty happening surrounding your surgery.
 Don’t think you have to do everything yourself.
 Take the time for your recovery and ask those around you for help.
 Tell colleagues that you are having surgery.
 Ask acquaintances to help you with errands, transportation or taking care of your pet.
 FitForMe is also always here for you.
 We are there for questions, advice or a listening ear.
-Here you can schedule a free consultation with one of our dieticians.

 7. Preparing for the weeks after your surgery